 - Avoid bush meat.
 In developing countries, avoid buying or eating the wild animals, including nonhuman primates, sold in local markets.

 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
-People with Ebola or Marburg are most contagious in the later stages of the disease.
+Also avoid the person's clothing, bedding or other items that may have touched him or her.
+People with Ebola virus or Marburg virus are most contagious in the later stages of the disease.

 - Don't handle remains.
-The bodies of people who have died of Ebola or Marburg disease are still contagious.
+The bodies of people who have died of Ebola virus or Marburg virus are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

-Scientists are working on a variety of vaccines that would protect people from Ebola and Marburg viruses.
-Some of the results have been promising, but further testing is needed.
+Scientists continue to work on a variety of vaccines that would protect people from Ebola virus and Marburg virus.
+Research is ongoing.

-Ebola and Marburg hemorrhagic fevers are difficult to diagnose because early signs and symptoms resemble those of other diseases, such as typhoid and malaria.
-If doctors suspect you have Ebola or Marburg hemorrhagic fever, they use blood tests to quickly identify the virus, including:
+Ebola virus and Marburg virus are difficult to diagnose because early signs and symptoms resemble those of other diseases, such as typhoid and malaria.
+If doctors suspect that you have Ebola virus or Marburg virus, they use blood tests to quickly identify the virus, including:

 - Enzyme-linked immunosorbent assay (ELISA)